 - Termination of Parental Rights

-Who Has the Right to Custody or Care of a Child in a Divorce?
+Who Has the Right to Custody / Parenting Time or Care of a Child in a Divorce?

-It’s important, if you feel your child custody may be contested, to get a legal agreement or order as soon as possible.
+It’s important, if you feel your parenting time (previously known as child custody) may be contested, to get a legal agreement or order as soon as possible.
 We can simplify and assist you so that you get an agreement or court order as fast as possible.

-In child custody cases, children aren’t usually asked to provide testimony except in extreme cases, and many parents find it beneficial to shield them from this process.
+In child custody or parenting order cases, children aren’t usually asked to provide testimony except in extreme cases, and many parents find it beneficial to shield them from this process.

-Does My Child Custody Case Have to be Resolved in Court?
+Does My Child Custody / Parenting Order Have to be Resolved in Court?

-Our experienced child custody lawyers will help you through the process of negotiating a child custody agreement from beginning to end.
+Our experienced child custody lawyers will help you through the process of negotiating a parenting time agreement from beginning to end.
 This process, with our involvement, often produces more mutually beneficial arrangements that better suit everyone’s individual needs and protect the children from the conflict.
 It also allows you to settle your family issues privately rather than in a public court.

 Of course, in some instances this is just not possible.
 If it comes to going to family court, then rest assured we are experts at advocating to the court that you, our client, can protect and ensure the best interests and welfare of your child.

-What Factors are Important in Determining Child Custody?
+What Factors are Important in Determining Child Custody / Parenting Orders?

 You can expect the court to look at many different factors, such as: